 Getting Proactive With Hearing Health

-A report published by the Deafness Research Foundation tells you how to create a lifestyle thatll help protect your hearing today and for a lifetime.
+A report published by the Deafness Research Foundation tells you how to create a lifestyle that'll help protect your hearing today and for a lifetime.
 Your hearing health is up to you so take charge.
 Take action.
-Learn more.

 Headbanger Alert! #1

-But its not just the musicians on-stage who have to worry.
+But it's not just the musicians on-stage who have to worry.
 You may think front row seats on the aisle are way cool but rock concerts are creating hearing loss in their audiences.
-The iconic rock rag, recently published an article on the dangers facing audiences at rock concerts a must read for head bangers and head bobbers alike.
-Learn more.
+Rolling Stone recently published an article on the dangers facing audiences at rock concerts a must read for head bangers and head bobbers alike.